-"California Register resource" means any resource designated on the California Register as it may be amended from time to time
+"California Register resource" means any resource designated on the California Register as it may be amended from time to time.

-"Certificate of Appropriateness" means a permit approving an alteration to or demolition of a landmark, or demolition of a historic resource listed on the Alameda County Register pursuant to the provisions of this chapter.
+"Certificate of Appropriateness" means a permit approving an alteration to or demolition of a landmark, or demolition of a historic resource listed on the Alameda County Register or the demolition of a property otherwise eligible to be listed on the Alameda County Register pursuant to the provisions of this chapter.